makersacademy/CV/README.md

 ## Experience

-Throughout my time at secondary school and sixth form, I held the title of International Representative for Student Voice.
-We campaigned for better education for all, votes at 16 and democratic education.
-I attended various conferences across Europe and I planned and facilitated the OBESSU study session '"Special Needs": education, participation and social inclusion' which was held for 35 student representatives from the EU.

 **Trailfinders** ( OCT 19 to AUG 17 )
 *Junior Product Contractor / Travel Consultant*
 - Producing company wide statistics to help identify sales trends and to find areas to expand our product